Art-Sells/Arells/Build-Notes.md

  #### Sell (Page)
  - Connects to Plaid First, (if not connected)
- - displayed if acVacts == 0 or if acVactsAts > 0, otherwise hidden
+ - displayed if acVacts == 0 or if acVactsAts(see Readme acVactsAts section) > 0, otherwise hidden

  #### Holding (replaces Sell button)
- - displayed once acVactsAts = 0, othersie hidden
+ - displayed once acVactsAts(see Readme acVactsAts section) = 0, othersie hidden

  #### (A)(B) Price = Holding Price
  - Holding Price = HPAP, if the Bitcoin price rises above the HPAP, then Holding Price = Bitcoin Price